gbtami/pychess-variants/static/docs/terminology.md

 **Fairy piece** - A piece not used in conventional chess, with the word "fairy" connotating "invented."
 It's unclear if pieces native to regional variants are considered "fairy pieces," but we favor not using this term for established games.
 However, a xiangqi cannon appearing in a chess variant (as in Shako), or a bishop appearing in a xiangqi variant would count as "fairy pieces," because they don't exist in the native game.

 It should be noted that several pieces have the same piece-type, but different names.
-For example, the "rook" and "chariot" both referring to the same piece.
+For example, the "rook" and "chariot" both refer to the same piece.
 The name should reflect the name used in the game being played.

 ## Classification